idandrutz-MrRandom/UniFramework-AnythingFramework/README.md

 2. Params:
       - Skill: The name of the skill (searches C_ or S_ modules).
       - Key: The name of a Utility (searches exact module names).
-      - Function: The string name of the function to execute.
+      - Function: The specific string name of the function to execute.
 3. ExtraData: A table {} containing dynamic info (Damage, Color, Type, etc.).

 5. Critical Rules